manoelcampos/collections-buddy/README.md

 The sample app has no agent code and the instrumentation happens in runtime.

-## 3. Results after the agent instrument your app code
+## 3. Results after running the agent with your app

 Current results are very basic since this is a working in progress.
 The agent is not giving any advice about collections utilization yet.